lethain/staff-eng/src/markdown/guides/operating-at-staff.md

 kind: "guide"
 ---

 > One of the best pieces of advice that someone gave me, and that I make sure to pass on to other staff engineers, is that there's a misconception that you become a Staff Engineer and then you’ll be in control of the work you do, and everyone will listen to you and do what you want them to do.
 That's absolutely the opposite of what happens!
-You have this really tangible goal of getting a promotion for so long, and then you become a Staff Engineer, and all of a sudden, everything is vague and ambiguous.
-You transition from solving somewhat clear-cut problems, to being responsible for finding the right problems, and then figuring out how to convince people that it’s important to solve them.
 > \- [Katie Sylor-Miller](/stories/katie-sylor-miller)